 by other researchers: how can I find out which dataset or datasets informed the findings in this publication?
 What publications resulted from this dataset I discovered?

 The combination of Digital Object Identifiers (DOIs) for datasets and publications, and ORCID iDs for researchers and research contributors can help establish these linkages easily and unambiguously.
-(Persistent Identifiers for organizations and funding sources are in development, but beyond the scope of this guide.)
+Persistent Identifiers for research organizations and funders have also been developed.